ShoppingComp: Are LLMs Really Ready for Your Shopping Cart?: Data collection and verification

-\subsubsubsection{\textbf{Shopping experts cohort, selection and input.}} We involved two teams: a panel of 35 vetted domain experts (1,000 person-hours) and a 15-member annotation team (3,000 person-hours).
-Experts, recruited and vetted for professional credibility, curated queries across domains, with chairs mediating disagreements.
-Annotators, though non-specialists, verified correctness, added valid answers, and gathered supporting evidence under expert guidelines.
-This dual process balanced domain expertise with large-scale verification.
+\textbf{Shopping experts cohort, selection and input.} We engaged two teams: 35 vetted domain experts contributing over 1,000 person-hours and a 15-member annotation team contributing over 3,000 person-hours.
+Experts curated domain-specific queries with chairs resolving disagreements, while annotators validated correctness, supplemented answers, and collected supporting evidence under expert guidance.
+This two-stage workflow integrates expert judgment with scalable verification.